Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/construction.md

 #### Construction of Arborescent Knots from Weighted Planar Trees
 <!-- prettier-ignore-end -->

-This subsection begins with an introduction to Bonahon and Seibenmann's [@bonahonNewGeometricSplittings2016] construction of arborescent knots and tangles in the smooth setting.
+This subsection begins with an introduction to Bonahon and Siebenmann's [@bonahonNewGeometricSplittings2016] construction of arborescent knots and tangles in the smooth setting.
 This is followed by the development of a combinatorial representation for arborescent knots and tangles [@bonahonNewGeometricSplittings2016].
-We deviate slightly from Bonahon and Seibenmann's introduction but ultimately arrive at the same structure.
+We deviate slightly from Bonahon and Siebenmann's introduction but ultimately arrive at the same structure.
 In our introduction we develop partial solutions, then progressively modify those partial solutions until they fit our needs.
-Next, we describe Bonahon and Seibenmann's [@bonahonNewGeometricSplittings2016] operations on the combinatorial structure, which allow us to systematically modify the structure, without changing the topology.
-This subsection finishes with the classification of arborescent knots and tangles given by Bonahon and Seibenmann [@bonahonNewGeometricSplittings2016] as well as our extension from a global to local viewpoint.
+Next, we describe Bonahon and Siebenmann's [@bonahonNewGeometricSplittings2016] operations on the combinatorial structure, which allow us to systematically modify the structure, without changing the topology.
+This subsection finishes with the classification of arborescent knots and tangles given by Bonahon and Siebenmann [@bonahonNewGeometricSplittings2016] as well as our extension from a global to local viewpoint.